nadirhamid/audiofork-transcribe-demo/README.md

 # Audiofork Google Speech Transcribe Demo

+## About
-This is a working example that can transcribe live audio using Google cloud speech and the [Asterisk Audiofork module](https://github.com/nadirhamid/asterisk-audiofork).
+This is a working demo that can generate live transcriptions using Google cloud speech APIs and [Asterisk Audiofork](https://github.com/nadirhamid/asterisk-audiofork).

 ## Setup